kdoore/CS2335-Gitbook/game-data_model.md

 ###C# Events
 The example below uses C# events, which are a little more complicated, but provide options for custom events where data is passed to the listener when the event is invoked.
-We have defined an Event Handler and an Event to notify other gameObjects when the PlayerData has been updated
+We have defined an Event Handler and an Event to notify other gameObjects when the PlayerData has been updated.